phresnel/libtukan/README.md

-gaudy - C++ color conversion and computation library
+gaudy - a C++ header-only color conversion- and computation-library
 -------------------------------------------------------------------------------

 More info later.